Encaustic can often raise more questions than it gives answers…

 I use pure beeswax, plus a damar (natural tree) resin, or other higher grade waxes to raise the melting point further still.
 I normally work at around 82 – 93C / 180 – 200 F.

-Don’t hang, or store your wax paintings, (or any fine art) in constant direct sunlight, such as a conservatory, or in full sun, as the UV rays can affect the work, but, no, in any normal circumstances, don’t panic, your wax will not melt and run down your walls!
+Don’t hang, or store your wax paintings, (or any fine art) in constant direct sunlight however, such as a conservatory, as the UV rays can affect the work, (especially under glass, which could cause the wax to blister due to being over heated) but, no, don’t panic, your wax will not melt and run down your walls!

 To understand more, see this video I took on one of our few UK hot summer days!

 Yes, I can work to commission.
 I especially love unusual projects, and unusual sizes, so get in touch, particularly if you have a challenging wall or shape you’re looking for!